DigitalGlobe/mltools/README.rst

 .. image:: https://badge.fury.io/py/mltools.svg
     :target: https://badge.fury.io/py/mltools

-A collection of tools for fast prototyping of object detection and classification solutions on DG imagery.
+Tools for fast prototyping of object detection and classification solutions on DG imagery.
 Relies heavily on popular open source machine learning (ML) toolkits such as scikit-learn.
 It also includes a collection of auxiliary tools necessary for pre- and post- ML processing.
 These are: